ashkanans/text-similarity-and-clustering/README.md

 2. Lower Davies-Bouldin Index values, reflecting better-separated clusters.
 3. More distinct peaks in the Calinski-Harabasz Index, highlighting optimal cluster numbers.
 4. Clearer elbow points, emphasizing better separability.
+5. Clustering on raw data, in all the executions was faster (having lower execution time) since it was performed on data with lower dimension and less number of data.